 Having met with a number of chefs, talked to locals and visited a wide range of venues, here’s my guide to all my edible favourites in this exciting city.read more

-While on my travels in The Gambia and Senegal I have often heard from the locals of the many uses and benefits of the fruit of the baobab tree, a vitamin, fibre, and antioxidant-rich superfood.
-Here I share my recipe for a delicious and nutritious baobab smoothie.
-The...read more
+While on my travels in The Gambia and Senegal I've often heard from the locals of the many uses and benefits of the fruit of the baobab tree, a vitamin, fibre, and antioxidant-rich superfood.
+Here's my recipe for a delicious and nutritious baobab smoothie.
+The Baobab...read more

 The smells, tastes, colours and sounds.
 I love visiting food markets, sampling new flavours and collecting never-before-seen ingredients.
 But I've only been to a very small fraction of the world's wonderful markets.
 I've whole continents yet to explore.
 So, wondering...read more

 Join my 'Behind the Scenes' newsletter

 Delivered monthly to your inbox with all my behind the scenes news, latest posts and giveaways exclusive to my subscribers.

 Please note that most of the following links are affiliate links which means that if you click on the link, I may be paid a small commission.
 You can find out more about affiliate links in my Disclaimer..

 I never travel without insurance.
 If something unexpected goes wrong the costs implications are just too high to take the risk.
 World Nomads provides travel insurance to travellers from over 130 countries.
 They're the perfect choice for long term travellers or single trip insurance.

 Travel clothes for women

 Check out my guide to all my favourite travel clothes for women.

 Discover Car Hire is a great site for comparing car prices to find the best deal.
 They search both local and international rental companies.